Oh my god, DICKWOLVES

 May 30, 2011 § 3 Comments

-EDIT, two years later: I no longer agree with any of the following.
-I was learning how to respond to things back then, and am embarrassed by my failed, insensitive, on-the-fence apologist framings.
-I am sorry, and will try harder in the future. -me, September 6 2013
+EDIT, two years later: I no longer agree with the following.
+I was learning how to respond to things back then, and am embarrassed by my naive, myopic, on-the-fence apologist framings (I say more about this come-to-jesus moment here).
+So, yuck, sorry about that -me, September 6 2013

 I just put the finishing touches — dear god I hope they are the finishing touches — on my Dickwolves MEGAPAPER, which nearly killed me.
 Picture related, I just uploaded it from Photo Booth.
 I knew it would, have been circling the issue (not Dickwolves specifically but trolling humor generally) for years and only recently felt even remotely well-equipped to deal with all the stuff I just tried to deal with.
 Not that I didn’t, and don’t still, have some major reservations — I realize that what I’m arguing might ruffle some feathers, and not just bullshit feathers but feathers of people whose opinions I value highly, and whose arguments I mostly agree with.
 So it’s nerve-wracking, because there seems to be quite a bit at stake.